 How to Find Roof Leaks

 When it comes to repairing a leaky roof, you need to know how to find roof leaks.
-To get started, track the stains you’ve found, by following with your gaze upward until you find the end of the stain.

 A Trick for Finding Difficult Leaks